The Average Cost for Replacing a CV Axle Is $809 to $1,074 Depending if You Go to the Mechanic or DIY.

 How Often to Replace a CV Axle

 While CV axles are a regular wear item, they are typically not listed in the manufacturer’s maintenance schedule.
 They can last more than 100,000 miles, but tears in the rubber boots around the CV joints can let dirt in and let grease escape, causing them to wear out far more quickly.
-Learn the fundamentals of car maintenance by reading our top tips on this detailed guide.

 Read the next section on common symptoms to know when you need to replace a CV axle.
 Unlike tires, you don’t need to replace both sides (or all four if you have that many) at the same time, only when one is worn out.
 Though if one needs replacement, it’s a good idea to check your other CV axles for torn boots or other signs that they will need to be replaced soon as well.